emtron-australia/help/content/engine-management/logging/math-expressions.md

 title: "Math Expressions"
 ---

-# Math Expressions

 A user definable mathematical equation that allows the user to generate channels for data analysis or to aid in rapidly validation tuning data.
 The expression is defined by a single line of text that can include most common mathematical operations and many advanced functions.

 ![Image](</img/NewItem957.png>)

-In the above example, the expression "**cv - (if(abs(a) \< 100, b, 0))**" is used.&nbsp;
+In the above example, the expression `cv - (if(abs(a) \< 100, b, 0))` is used.

-When the Q key is pressed, the expression takes the current table cell value "**cv**" and subtracts Engine Torque (Uncorrected) "**b**", but only if the absolute Derivative Engine Speed "**a**" is less than 100 RPM/s, otherwise it subtracts nothing.
+When the Q key is pressed, the expression takes the current table cell value `cv` and subtracts Engine Torque (Uncorrected) `b`, but only if the absolute Derivative Engine Speed `a` is less than 100 RPM/s, otherwise it subtracts nothing.
 This means it will automatically fill in the frictional loss table for you but it makes sure the engine speed is stable.

 ## Syntax
 Spaces are ignored by the compiler and can be omitted or included to improve readability.
 There is no difference to the result.